-Copies of the NWT Human Rights Act are available to all parties free-of-charge by contacting the Panel’s Administrative Assistant or the Office of the Director of Human Rights.
+Copies of the NWT Human Rights Act are available to all parties free-of-charge by contacting the Panel’s Office Administrator or the Office of the Director of Human Rights.
 The Act is also available on the Human Rights Adjudication Panel website: www.hrap.nt.ca

 Yes.
-Adjudicators are trained in law and in “mediation” skills.
-When Adjudicators act as mediators, they help the parties to have a discussion about ways of settling their differences in a fair and mutually agreeable way.
-Both parties must be agreeable to the mediation process before an adjudicator will help.
+Adjudicators are trained in law and in “Mediation” skills.
+When Adjudicators act as Mediators, they help the parties to have a discussion about ways of settling their differences in a fair and mutually agreeable way.
+Both parties must be agreeable to the mediation process before an Adjudicator will help.
 Usually, that agreement will be put into writing so that the rules of the mediation proceedings are understood.
-For further information, see our website under Mediation Information or contact the Panel’s Administrative Assistant.
+For further information, see our website under Mediation Information or contact the Panel’s Office Administrator.

 The Panel does not fund witness costs and expenses.
 Each party is responsible for funding (if necessary) the attendance of its own witnesses.